 Nonfunctioning neuroendocrine tumors don't make excess hormones but can grow large and spread out of the pancreas.
 Symptoms then can be like any of the endocrine pancreatic cancers described above.

 How is the diagnosis of pancreatic cancer made?

-Most people with pancreatic cancer first present to their primary-care doctor complaining of nonspecific symptoms.
+Most people with pancreatic cancer first go to their primary-care doctor complaining of nonspecific symptoms (see symptoms section above).
+Some warning signs include pain, gastrointestinal symptoms, weight loss, fatigue, and increased abdominal fluid.
 These complaints trigger an evaluation often including a physical examination (usually normal), blood tests, X-rays, and an ultrasound.
 If pancreatic cancer is present, the likelihood of an ultrasound revealing an abnormality in the pancreas is about 75%.
-If a problem is identified, frequently a computed tomography (CT) scan is performed as the next step in the evaluation.
-A pancreatic mass and the suspicion of pancreatic cancer is then raised, and a biopsy is performed to yield a diagnosis.
+If a problem is identified or suspected, frequently a computed tomography (CT) scan is performed as the next step in the evaluation.
+A pancreatic mass and the suspicion of pancreatic cancer is then raised and a biopsy is performed to yield a diagnosis.